CALL FOR ENTRIES

 PARTICIPATION FEE

-Many countries support such training costs.
+Many countries support such participation costs.
 We advise participants to apply for scholarships through their national film funds.

 REQUIRED MATERIAL

-1. Completed application form containing the general project information
+Completed application form containing the general project information (DOWNLOAD the application form)

-1.3.
 Links to previous audiovisual works (max.
-2) and/or teaser/visual materials related to the submitted project: we will only accept links to watch online, please do not send us files to download;
+2): we will only accept links to watch online, please do not send us files to download.
+All works must have English subtitles added, if applicable.